Photodiode

-A photodiode is a light-sensitive semiconductor diode.
-It produces current when it absorbs photons.

-The package of a photodiode allows light (or infrared or ultraviolet radiation, or X-rays) to reach the sensitive part of the device.
-The package may include lenses or optical filters.
-Devices designed for use specially as a photodiode use a PIN junction rather than a p–n junction, to increase the speed of response.
-Photodiodes usually have a slower response time as their surface area increases.
-A photodiode is designed to operate in reverse bias.
-A solar cell used to generate electric solar power is a large area photodiode.

-Photodiodes are used in scientific and industrial instruments to measure light intensity, either for its own sake or as a measure of some other property (density of smoke, for example).
-A photodiode can be used as the receiver of data encoded on an infrared beam, as in household remote controls.
-Photodiodes can be used to form an optocoupler, allowing transmission of signals between circuits without a direct metallic connection between them, allowing isolation from high voltage differences.
+A photodiode is a semiconductor diode sensitive to photon radiation, such as visible light, infrared or ultraviolet radiation, X-rays and gamma rays.
+It produces an electrical current when it absorbs photons.
+This can be used for detection and measurement applications, or for the generation of electrical power in solar cells.
+Photodiodes are used in a wide range of applications throughout the electromagnetic spectrum from visible light photocells to gamma ray spectrometers.

 Principle of operation

 A photodiode is a PIN structure or p–n junction.
 When a photon of sufficient energy strikes the diode, it creates an electron–hole pair.
 This mechanism is also known as the inner photoelectric effect.
 If the absorption occurs in the junction's depletion region, or one diffusion length away from it, these carriers are swept from the junction by the built-in electric field of the depletion region.
 Thus holes move toward the anode, and electrons toward the cathode, and a photocurrent is produced.
-The total current through the photodiode is the sum of the dark current (current that is generated in the absence of light) and the photocurrent, so the dark current must be minimized to maximize the sensitivity of the device.
+The total current through the photodiode is the sum of the dark current (current that is passed in the absence of light) and the photocurrent, so the dark current must be minimized to maximize the sensitivity of the device.
+Therefore, photodiodes operate most ideally in reverse bias.

 To first order, for a given spectral distribution, the photocurrent is linearly proportional to the irradiance.